Powell Barnett Park

 History

-Originally chosen as a potential site for a junior high school, the land was initially developed as a running track and athletic field for nearby Garfield High School.
-In 1962, after Garfield acquired its own playfield, the site was repurposed.
+This land wasn't always destined to be a park.
+It was originally earmarked for a junior high school but was first developed as a running track and athletic field for nearby Garfield High School.
+In 1962, after Garfield got its own playfield, the site needed a new purpose.

-The Department of Parks purchased the land in 1966, and community-driven improvements were made the following year through the Central Area Motivation Program.
+The Department of Parks purchased the land in 1966, and thanks to the Central Area Motivation Program, community-driven improvements began taking shape the very next year.

 Recent Renovations